| ResumeNorman Allan Harris, Ph.D.

 information associated with aircraft flying at velocities above Mach

-- His theoretical models of surface wave propagation and radiation from
+3 at altitudes below 3000 feet.
+His theoretical models of surface wave propagation and radiation from

 caustics in an ionized environment were used by the United States Air